matthieu-beteille/redux-data-fx/README.md

 }
 ```

-The 'fetch-some-data' action is what we can call an effectful action, it sets a flag in the state, and returns a description of the side effects we want to run.
+The 'fetch-some-data' action is what we can call an effectful action, it updates the state and returns a description of the side effects to run as a result.

 As you probably have understood already, if we want to run some side effects we return a map with two fields:
 ```javascript